 B-cells deficiencies have a better prognosis if they can be treated with intravenous immunoglobulins (every few weeks) and subcutaneous infusion that is needed once or twice a week.
 T-cells deficiencies such as DiGeorge syndrome has a poor prognosis, but if thymus transplantation is successfully done, a better prognosis occurs.
 SCID has the poorest prognosis unless bone marrow transplantation is successfully performed.
-Immunodeficiency with some congenital disabilities can be treated with surgery and can attain a better prognosis by the concomitant administrations of immunotherapy (for example, use of immunomodulators).
-In general, for improving the quality of life of patients with primary immunodeficiencies a long-term treatment with antimicrobials, antiviral and/or antifungal drugs is needed.
+Immunodeficiency with some congenital disabilities can be treated with surgery and can attain a better prognosis by the concomitant administrations of immunotherapy (for example, the use of immunomodulators).
+In general, for improving the quality of life of patients with primary immunodeficiencies, long-term treatment with antimicrobials, antiviral, and/or antifungal drugs is needed.
 Most primary immunodeficiencies are rare and require personalized management, especially if gene mutations or a missing enzyme cause them.
-Currently, the use of gene therapy and stem cell transplantation offer a promising outcome that can be reflected a better prognosis.
+Currently, the use of gene therapy and stem cell transplantation offers a promising outcome that can be reflected in a better prognosis.

 Patients with genetic or rare immunodeficiencies must be educated about the likelihood of giving birth to children with similar medical problems.
 They must also learn about different therapeutic modalities available to treat such disorders as well as pregnancy monitoring and therapeutic abortion if needed.
 Parents must be counseled about the importance of avoidance consanguineous family.

 Patients with HIV/AIDS can have a family but must be educated about the importance of being monitored and tested for HIV load and CD4 count at every stage of the intrauterine life, delivery, and breastfeeding and treated consequently to prevent vertical transmission.
-Lifestyle changes and practices to diminish the HIV transmission and viral load, including the use of condoms, sexual abstinence, and the avoidance of intravenous drugs must be advised.
+Lifestyle changes and practices to diminish the HIV transmission and viral load, including the use of condoms, sexual abstinence, and the avoidance of intravenous drugs, must be advised.

 The management of immunodeficiency disorders is with an interprofessional team that includes nurses and pharmacists.
 The majority of such disorders are inherited, but in adults, a common cause is AIDS- thus testing for the human immunodeficiency virus is important.